 Australia has excellent healthcare services, both public and private.
 It also has a reciprocal arrangement with the UK government that allows a British national to benefit from some of their public healthcare service (Medicare), when visiting the country.
 Expats with permanent visas are also eligible for Medicare cover.
 However, the Australian government strongly encourages those living in Australia to arrange private health insurance.
 This is because treatments and services that are not covered by Medicare can be very expensive if you do not have insurance.
 Find out more about the health care services in Australia here.

 Driving In Australia

-Just like at home, you’ll be driving on the left hand side of the road while in Australia.
-The quality of driving in Australia is similar to the UK’s.
-This will make driving feel a little more like home, at least in the cities.
-In the major cities, the road infrastructure is generally really good.
-However, many of the roads in the outback are unpaved.
+Just like at home, you’ll be driving on the left hand side of the road in Australia – plus the quality of driving there is similar.
+In the major cities, the road infrastructure is generally good, however, many of the roads in the outback are unpaved.
 Driving in the outback is considered to be dangerous, especially for a foreigner.
 It is recommended that you check the weather forecast before any long journeys and that you take some provisions with you.
-These should include: drinking water, food, fuel, blankets and matches.
+These should include: drinking water, food, fuel, blankets, and matches.
 It is also recommended that you invest in a car mobile with an antenna as many remote regions do not have mobile service.
 You can drive on your UK driving licence for 3 months after arriving in Australia.
 However, it is recommended that you acquire a local licence sooner rather than later.